Thailand Digital Nomad Visa Explained with Requirements, Benefits and How to Apply

 If you’re a remote worker looking to live in Thailand long-term, the DTV is definitely a worthwhile option to consider.

 If you’re heading to Thailand, there’s a new step to know!
-Starting May 1, 2025, all visitors need to complete the Thailand Digital Arrival Card (TDAC) online before arrival.
+From May 2025, all visitors need to complete the Thailand Digital Arrival Card (TDAC) online before arrival.

 It’s simple – just fill it out within three days before your trip.
 Once you submit it, you’ll get a confirmation email to show at immigration with your passport.